Transportation

 • Fare Information

-• 3-Hour Pass: $2.75 (Unlimited rides for 3 hours)
+• 3-Hour Pass: $2.75 (This gets you unlimited rides for 3 hours)

-• Day Pass: $7.00 (Unlimited rides for 1 day)
+• Day Pass: $7.00 (This gets you unlimited ride for 1 day)

 While there are many ways to pay fares for the PRT, we recommend using their mobile ticketing system for convenience.
 The PRT supports many transit apps, but we recommend that you use the Ready2Ride app as it is the official partner of the PRT.
+Information on downloading the app in App Store and Google Play Store: https://www.rideprt.org/fares-and-passes/mobileticket/

 Accessibility

 All PRT buses are wheelchair accessible and can provide support for individuals with disabilities.
-Additional information about accessibility, including requesting bus identifier kits, can be found here:
+Additional information about accessibility including requesting bus identifier kits can be found here: